elpapi42/deepbay/README.md

 This project was created with the objective of compile Machine Learning Architectures created using Tensorflow or Keras.
 The architectures must be provided as a ready-to-use Plug-and-Play module that can be easily integrated into any existing project or architecture design

 ## Installation
-You can use pip for install this from PyPi:
+You can use pip for install this from [PyPi](https://pypi.org/project/deepbay/):
 ```
 pip install deepbay
 ```

 ## Quick Start
-You can use any architecture inside deepbay as an self-contained model ready to be trained
+You can use any architecture inside deepbay as an self-contained model ready to be trained:
 ```python
 import tensorflow as tf
 import deepbay

 denseblock = deepbay.DenseBlock(units=1)
 ```
-Or you can integrate it to any existing architecture, just:
+Or you can integrate it to any existing architecture, just use it as any other keras layer:
 ```python
 import tensorflow as tf
 import deepbay